-- Subperiosteal implants – In this case, a metal frame is placed on the jawbone.
+- Subperiosteal implants – In this case, the jawbone if fit with a metal frame.
 The position of the metal frame is right below the gum tissue.
 The frame eventually fixes itself onto the jawbone as the gums slowly heal.
 The frame already has posts attached to it and these posts extend above the surface of the gums.
 These posts are then mounted with artificial teeth like crowns or caps.

 Dental implants are the next best thing to your natural teeth.
 They’re the same color and feel as natural teeth.
 They stay firmly in your mouth and do not move around or come off.
 It is easier to eat almost everything because of the strength of the implants.
 Tearing food, biting, and chewing is no longer a challenge.
 Talking to people is no longer a source of embarrassment.
 You can smile, laugh, and talk all you want.
 The comfort level with your teeth also increases because dental implants do not feel artificial.